Want to get updates to your mailbox? 📬

 Hoist Google Business Profile

 The first step to optimizing a Google Business Profile is to claim and verify your business.
 Business owners can then update their website, hours, location, and contact information.
-Managing a Google Business Profile profile includes posting regularly, answering user’s questions, and responding to Google reviews.
+Managing a Google Business Profile includes posting regularly, answering user’s questions, and responding to Google reviews.

 Bing Places for Business is a similar feature on Microsoft’s search engine, Bing.
 Like Google, business owners can update their information and add photos to enhance their profile.
 However, unlike Google Business Profile, a Bing Places for Business listing doesn’t include the capability to create posts or manage user’s questions and reviews.

 To make it easy for users and search engines to find you, set up your NAP.
 This stands for name, address, and phone number.
 This should be included as crawlable HTML text on your site.
 The most common location for the NAP is in the header or footer.
+Hoist Footer

 The NAP should be consistent throughout the web to further verify the information Google has about your business.
 Users don’t only search for businesses on Google.
 They also use Facebook, local directories, and other search engines, so the NAP on your site should match what’s on all of these sites as well.
 Inconsistencies will confuse Google and result in a poor user experience, negatively impacting your ranking.